anuragsoni/shuttle_http/README.md

 module and schedule reads and writes manually.
 This approach will give full control over how I/O operations are scheduled, but will come at a cost of more complexity as the user is now responsible for buffer management, and proper handling of syscall responses.

 Shuttle aims to provide a middle ground for a subset of use-cases handled by Reader/Writer.
-It covers fewer use-cases when compared to Reader/Writer, only supports file descriptors that support non-blocking system calls, and doesn't aim to support the full feature set of the reader/writes modules.
+It doesn't aim to support the full feature set of the reader/writes modules.
 In return, it allows for a high level api that pairs the ease of use of reader/writer modules with performance and latency curves that are closer to implementations with manual buffer management.